Use of Dry Shippers (for biological macromolecules)

 The DOT has approved the air cargo transport of dry shippers containing cryogenically preserved nonhazardous biological samples preserved in small quantities of certain frozen refrigerants, by any shipping party, to and from the APS (refer to the following section 9).
 These air shipments shall be arranged by the Argonne Shipping and Receiving Department.
 Because of the time-critical nature of many of these shipments, APS users are allowed to transport properly labeled and packaged shipments on the Argonne site.
 To ensure the timely preparation of the shipment, the user should make advanced arrangements with the Argonne shipping department, including the identification of any special shipping requirements (e.g., the user should alert the Shipping Department of the inclusion of infectious agents or other hazards associated with the shipment).

-The U.S. Department of Transportation (DOT) has approved an Argonne request that"authorizes the cargo air transport of small samples of biological macromolecules (e.g., proteins, enzymes, antibodies, ribosomes, non-restricted viruses, DNA, RNA, etc.) contained in deeply refrigerated flammable or non-flammable gas and packaged in a 'dry shipper' charged with liquid nitrogen."
-In a dry shipper, the cryogenic fluid has been immobilized in an absorbent material in the dewar.
-DOT regulations have previously permitted the use of dry shippers, the request approval now allows for the air transport of biological samples preserved in small quantities of propane, ethane, chlorodiflouromethane, and other refrigerant gases.
-A copy of the approval (number CA- 199807017, second revision dated October 22, 2002), including packaging requirements, labeling requirements, and other special provisions, is attached for your reference.
-Note: 1) this authorization applies only to shipments to and from Argonne, and that there may be additional requirements for transporting your shipment outside of the United States (refer to section 6c); and 2) there are additional measures that are required for transporting infectious agents, and guidance can be provided by Argonne/ESH transportation safety personnel.
+The U.S. Department of Transportation (DOT) has authorized the cargo air transport of small samples of biological macromolecules (e.g., proteins, enzymes, antibodies, ribosomes, non-restricted viruses, DNA, RNA, etc.) contained in deeply refrigerated flammable or non-flammable gas and packaged in a dry shipper charged with liquid nitrogen.
+In a dry shipper, the cryogenic fluid is immobilized in an absorbent material in the dewar.
+The DOT authorization allows for the air transport of biological samples preserved in small quantities of propane, ethane, chlorodifluoromethane, and other refrigerant gases.

-You must ensure that your in-bound or out-bound shipment meets all of the requirements specified in the attached DOT approval.
+You must ensure that your inbound or outbound shipment meets all requirements specified in the DOT approval.
+A copy of the current DOT approval, including packaging requirements, labeling requirements, and special provisions, is available through the APS User Safety Program.

-Argonne-originated shipments
+Argonne-originated (Outbound) shipments

 To arrange for your dry shipper to be picked up for an outbound shipment from Argonne, contact Argonne Site Services Material Handling personnel.
 The arrangements will include where and when to pick the package up and Beamline contact.